 Durability is an important consideration, especially for runners logging high mileage.

 If you want a shoe that maintains its cushioning over time, Brooks may have a slight edge in durability.
-However, Hoka’s comfort and innovation make them a worthy investment for those who prioritize cushioning.
+However, HOKA’s comfort and innovation make them a worthy investment for those who prioritize cushioning.

 Models to Consider: